 - Cloves – whole, optional

-After you’re through and have leftover ham you should dice it up and put it into our crockpot corn chowder for another meal.
+If you have leftover ham you should dice it up and put it into our crockpot corn chowder for another meal.

 Crockpot Ham Recipe